 30. As a Linux Admin, how to check CPU stats and memory stats?

-31. In which shell a Linux Administrator assign to a POP3 mail-only account?
+31. In which shell is a Linux Administrator assigned to a POP3 mail-only account?

-A POP3 mail-only account is assigned by Linux Administrator to the /bin/false shell.
-Though, when you assign a bash shell to a POP3 mail-only account provides login access to the user that can be avoided.
+A POP3 mail-only account is assigned by the Linux Administrator to the /bin/false shell.
+However, when you assign a bash shell to a POP3 mail-only account provides login access to the user that can be avoided.
 You can also use /bin/nologin shell in this case.
-When you don’t want to provide user shell access, this is the shell offered to the user. the shell cannot access by the user, and it also no accept the shell login on the server like in Telnet.
+When you don’t want to provide user shell access, this is the shell offered to the user. the shell cannot be accessed by the user, and it also does not accept the shell login on the server like in Telnet.
 It is primarily intended for the shells’ security.

-The major difference among these shells is that the false shell displays the incorrect code and unfamiliar coding while any user logged in it, although the nologin shell only says us that no such account is accessible.
+The major difference among these shells is that the false shell displays the incorrect code and unfamiliar coding when any user logs in it, although the nologin shell only tells us that no such account is accessible.
 Thus, Linux mostly uses the nologin shell.

 32. In Linux, how permissions are granted?

-The file owner or a system administrator can grant permissions by using ‘chmod’ command.
-Some of the symbols that you can use for permission writing are as follow
+The file owner or a system administrator can grant permissions by using the ‘chmod’ command.
+Some of the symbols that you can use for permission writing are as follows

 Permissions can also include a single letter denoting